-The Mississippi Department of Health reported 699 new coronavirus cases and zero deaths on Monday.
+The Mississippi Department of Health reported 1,092 new coronavirus cases and 16 deaths on Wednesday.

 Mississippi has seen a spike in cases since Gov. The Reeves lifted the statewide mask mandate at the end of Sept.
 Mississippi's state health officer, Dr. Thomas Dobbs, visited DeSoto County on Oct.
 8 and expressed concern that the state would return to peak levels of virus transmission.
 He also raised alarm over a decline in Mississippians following public health guidelines seen since the mask mandate was lifted.

 Desoto County has the highest number of COVID-19 cases in the state, with 9,731 confirmed.
 For most of the pandemic, DeSoto County only trailed behind Hinds County, the state's most populous county, in its caseload.
 Hinds now ranks second with 9,608 cases.
 Harrison County on the Mississippi Gulf Coast ranks third with 6,898 cases.
 Jackson County ranks fourth with 6,178 confirmed cases.